dviggiano/Note-Logger/README.md

 # [WIP] Note Logger
-Python script for converting iCloud notes to Markdown files and saving them to a local directory.
+<b>Note Logger</b> is a command line tool for converting iCloud notes to Markdown files and saving them to a local directory.

 TODO: Getting Started, venv